 Based in Bozeman, Mont., Go Fast Campers specializes in American-made truck campers and rooftop tents built to “embrace the outdoors.”

 The company’s mantra takes that concept a step further, stating that people don’t “go outside to live in a shoebox.”
-That’s evident in its latest release, the GFC Rooftop Tent — the thinnest of its kind anywhere on the market.
+That’s evident in its latest product release, the GFC Rooftop Tent — the thinnest of its kind anywhere on the market.

 What starts out as an inconspicuous and low-profile platform quickly expands into a tent roughly eight times its original size.
 Closed, the GFC RTT sits just 6 inches high, but once opened it offers 4 feet of interior space.
 Despite its small size, Go Fast Campers was able to maintain durability without making it weigh a ton.
 Featuring 100 percent American-made composite and metal construction, the entire add-on weighs just 135 pounds.